Polymer/old-docs-site/articles/webview.md

 {: .alert .alert-info }

 Many developers ask us if {{site.project_title}} can be used inside a WebView.
 The answer is, **of course**!
 Using {{site.project_title}} in a WebView is no different than creating a normal web app that runs inside a WebView.
 However, in some cases it's not immediately obvious how to structure an app or get things setup for WebView development.
 This guide walks you through starting a new Android WebView project and tweaking it to work with {{site.project_title}}.
+If you want to also target iOS, see the suggestions under [Writing one app across Web, Android 4.0+, and iOS](#oneapp).

 ## Getting started

-Before you start, develop a standalone web app first.
+Before you start, **develop a standalone web app first**.
 Leave out the fancy WebView stuff until the end.
+Why?

-The Android Emulator is painfully slow to test because you cannot enable the emulator's [hardware acceleration](http://developer.android.com/tools/devices/emulator.html#acceleration) for WebView apps.
-It's much faster to iterate using your normal workflow.
-Once the sharp edges are ironed out, dive into WebView-fying and uploading it to Google Play.
+- The Android Emulator is painfully slow to debug and test.
+- The emulator's [hardware acceleration](http://developer.android.com/tools/devices/emulator.html#acceleration) cannot be enabled for WebView apps.
+- It's much faster to iterate using your normal tools and workflow.
+- The DevTools [remote USB debugging](https://developer.chrome.com/devtools/docs/remote-debugging) is second to none.

+Once sharp edges are ironed out, dive into WebView-fying and uploading it to Google Play.

+### The Android WebView starter kit

 <p layout horizontal center-justified>
   <a href="#">
-    <paper-button icon="file-download" id="download-button" raisedButton label="Download the WebView Starter Kit"></paper-button>
+    <paper-button icon="file-download" id="download-button" raisedButton label="Download the WebView Starter"></paper-button>
   </a>
 </p>